What is funded early education?

 |Child's 3rd birthday falls between these dates:||Term they can receive funded early learning:|

-Your child is entitled to a maximum of 15 hours of funded early education (childcare), for up to 38 weeks of the school year, during term time.
+Your child is entitled to a maximum of 15 hours of funded early education (childcare) or up to 30 hours for eligible working families, for up to 38 weeks of the school year, during term time

 How long can my child continue to receive funded early education?